Horospherical random graphs and lockdown strategies: Related models

 \section{Related models}

-Let us first notice that for a finitely supported connection function $p$, or for a finite diameter metric space $(X,d)$ the sequence of graphs stabilizes after some height.
+Let us first notice that for a finitely supported connection function $\phi$, or for a finite diameter metric space $(X,d)$ the sequence of graphs stabilizes after some height.

-The random Erd\"os-R\'enyi graphs are instances of horospherical random graphs in case where the parameter $p$ is a constant function.
+The random Erd\H{o}s-R\'enyi graphs are instances of horospherical random graphs in case where the parameter $p$ is a constant function.
 The first level of a horospherical random graph is a geometric random graph, see \cite{Ham} or \cite{Nyb} for related studies.
 The limiting graph in our horospherical random graphs are instances of soft geometric random graphs studied by Penrose \cite{Pen}.
 For us, keeping track of the layers is a way of understanding how the long distance connections influence the behavior of the first eigenvalue and hence of the conductance.

 When $X\subset\R^d$ our horospherical random graphs $\Gamma_n$ are instances of geometric inhomogeneous random graphs studied by \cite{BrKeLe}, also called spatial inhomogeneous random graphs in \cite{HoHoMa}, in the particular case where all the weights at vertices are constants.
 If the metric space one starts with, is the hyperbolic plane in the Poincaré disk model, horospherical random graphs are generalizations of hyperbolic random graphs: we do not require the underlying metric space to be hyperbolic, but choosing the connection function well, the resulting graph could be hyperbolic.
-In hyperbolic random graphs, the connection function is a formula in terms of the hyperbolic distance, see \cite{GuPaPe}.
+The connection function for hyperbolic random graphs is studied in \cite{GuPaPe}.